chevah/chevah-keycert/README.rst

 It provides the following functionalities:

 * Generate self signed SSL certificate.
-* Generate RSA/DSA keys
+* Generate RSA/DSA keys.
-* Convert OpenSSH, SSH.com, Putty, LSH
+* Convert OpenSSH, SSH.com, Putty, LSH.
+* Populate an argparser subparser with command line options.

-SSH key handling is based on Twisted code, but project no longer depend on Twisted.
+The SSH key handling was forked from Twisted code, but project no longer depends on Twisted.

 MIT License.